npm/cli/doc/cli/npm-dedupe.md

 Arguments are ignored.
 Dedupe always acts on the entire tree.

-Modules
+### Modules

-Note that this operation transforms the dependency tree, but will never result in new modules being installed.
+Note that this operation automatically fixes broken installs, which can sometimes cause the installation of new packages, just like `npm-install(1)` does.

 ## SEE ALSO